-PairGain and HiGain are registered trademarks and HiGain Solitaire, The Power Behind DSL Access, the HiGain Solitaire logo, and the PairGain logo design are trademarks of PairGain Technologies, Inc. No right, license, or interest to such trademarks is granted hereunder, and you agree that you shall assert no such right, license, or interest with respect to such trademarks.
-All other product names mentioned in this document are used for identification purposes only and may be trademarks or registered trademarks of their respective companies.
+ADC is a registered trademark of ADC Telecommunications, Inc. HiGain is a registered trademark of ADC DSL Systems, Inc. No right, license, or interest to such trademarks is granted hereunder, and you agree that no such right, license, or interest shall be asserted by you with respect to such trademark.
+Other product names mentioned in this practice are used for identification purposes only and may be trademarks or registered trademarks of their respective companies.